Kehlani loses sleep in choreography-filled 'Up At Night' video

 Speaking to NME for last week’s Big Read cover feature, Kehlani criticised Noel Gallagher over his recent comments regarding authenticity in music.

 The singer recalled her own time on American Idol in 2011 while talking about Harry Styles‘ X Factor beginnings.
-Gallagher recently said that such shows have “got nothing to do with music whatsoever”, before singling out Styles as an example.
+Gallagher had said that such shows have “got nothing to do with music whatsoever”, before singling out Styles as an example.

 “That person [Gallagher] – whoever that is – can kiss my ass,” Kehlani told NME.
 “They might as well call me inauthentic and I’m about as authentic as it gets.”